The University of Montpellier is launching the third edition of its environmental health program

-The SPES program is part of the objectives of the 3rd PRSE, led by the ARS Occitanie and launched in 2017.
-Within this framework, SPES aims to strengthen the ownership of environmental health by citizens and health professionals.
-At the Faculty of Medicine level, the SPES program integrates environmental health and the "one health" concept into the curriculum for future doctors of general medicine.
-This program is also part of the movement federated around the i-Site project "Montpellier University of Excellence"around three axes: nourishing, caring, and protecting.
+The SPES program aligns with the objectives of the 3rd Regional Health Strategy (PRSE), led by the Occitanie Regional Health Agency (ARS) and launched in 2017.
+Within this framework, SPES aims to increase public and healthcare professionals’ engagement with environmental health.
+At the Faculty of Medicine, the SPES program integrates environmental health and the “One Health” concept into the curriculum for future general practitioners.
+This program is also part of the broader initiative centered on the i-Site project“Montpellier University of Excellence,”which focuses on three pillars: nourish, care, and protect.

 An environmental health program for professionals, adapted for the general public